 How to check your HRV (heart rate variability) on Fitbit

-The Health Metrics dashboard that includes HRV information is available with Fitbit Charge 2+, Inspire HR+, Alta HR, Ionic, Versa Series, and Sense devices only.
+The Health Metrics dashboard includes HRV information with Fitbit Charge 2+, Inspire HR+, Alta HR, Ionic, Versa Series, Luxe, and Sense devices only.
+Depending on your Fitbit model, you may need a subscription to Fitbit Premium to see Health Metrics.

 To gather this data, you must wear your device for at least a full day, including sleeping at night.
 Fitbit records your HRV during the night only, when sleeping for a minimum of 3 hours.